Data Dashboard

 Marin Health & Human Services (HHS) uses Emergency Medical Services (EMS) records from all 911 calls to identify suspected drug overdoses.
 A single overdose can include multiple substances.
 These records include both intentional and unintentional overdoses.
 Results are updated in the first week of each month.

-* Data for the current year is complete as of the data refreshed date. ** Counts are not mutually exclusive, meaning one overdose event can include multiple types of drugs. *** Race/Ethnicity information became a mandatory field starting in 2021.
+* Data for the current year is complete as of the data refreshed date. ** Counts are not mutually exclusive.
+All events listed are opioid related events.
+The polysubstance events are subgroups of this larger “All Opioids” count. *** Race/Ethnicity information became a mandatory field starting in 2021.

 ****Data recorded on 911 calls for gender only include Male or Female, limiting our understanding of the experience of those who may identify with other gender identities.
 We are sharing data collected that identifies the binary sex reported at the time of the 911 call as only Male or Female and thus recognize that this limits our understanding of those impacted who identify in other ways.